USD/JPY Builds Positioning Ahead of Signals from the Bank of Japan

 Technical Overview

-Since April 2025, the pair has been developing a steady uptrend within a well-defined parallel channel.
-Price action remains highly responsive, consistently respecting the channel structure and reinforcing the strength of the broader trend.
-Each test of the lower boundary over the past year has triggered renewed buying interest.
+Since April 2025, the pair appears to have been developing a steady uptrend within a well-defined parallel channel.
+Price action has remained highly responsive, consistently respecting the channel structure and reinforcing the strength of the broader trend.
+Each test of the lower boundary over the past year seems to have triggered renewed buying interest.

 Currently, the pair is consolidating just below the critical 160.00 level, while holding above the upper boundary of the horizontal volume zone near 158.500.
 The Point of Control (POC) is concentrated around 156.00, acting as the midpoint of the current structure and a key reference level in the event of a corrective move.

-The slowdown near current levels may reflect position-building, as market participants appear reluctant to force a breakout above 160.00 without a strong fundamental catalyst.
+The slowdown near current levels may reflect ongoing position-building, as market participants appear reluctant to drive a breakout above 160.00 without a strong fundamental catalyst.
 The RSI with Moving Averages shows a reading of 51, indicating neutral conditions and no signs of extreme overbought territory despite proximity to yearly highs.
-Both moving averages of the oscillator are also positioned in neutral territory, reinforcing the current market balance.
+Both moving averages of the oscillator also remain in neutral territory, reinforcing the current market balance.

 Summary

 USD/JPY remains in sharp focus.
-The wide interest rate differential and geopolitical backdrop continue to support the dollar, but the approach to the psychological 160.00 level, combined with intervention risks, is encouraging a more cautious stance among buyers.
+The wide interest rate differential and geopolitical backdrop continue to support the dollar, but the approach to the psychological 160.00 level, combined with intervention risks, may be encouraging a more cautious stance among buyers.

 Trade over 50 forex markets 24 hours a day with FXOpen.
 Take advantage of low commissions, deep liquidity, and spreads from 0.0 pips (additional fees may apply).
 Open your FXOpen account now or learn more about trading forex with FXOpen.